 - When edible food is redirected to food rescue organizations for distribution it maintains its highest value and security is improved for those that need it most: children’s breakfast programs, community centres, drop-in centres, and shelters.

-- In Canada, the most prominently wasted foods by weight are:
+- In Canada, according to the updated report by Second Harvest and Value Chain Management International (October 2024), the most prominently wasted foods by weight and value are:

 - 130,000 heads of lettuce,